 - Social Impact award: The degree to which an individual/group, through their passion and determination, has inspired others around them to embrace learning opportunities and achieve their potential.

-- Olive Cordell foundation tutor: The degree to which the tutor has shown outstanding commitment to students and delivered high quality and motivating teaching with good results for students in the English, Maths, ESOL or Digital Curriculum
+- Skills for life - tutor of the year (Supported by: Olive Cordell): The degree to which the tutor has shown outstanding commitment to students and delivered high quality and motivating teaching with good results for students in the English, Maths, ESOL or Digital Curriculum

-- Olive Cordell foundation student: The degree to which the student has overcome substantial barriers to learning, achieving beyond their own expectations and inspiring fellow learners in the English, Maths, ESOL or Digital Curriculum
+- Skills for life - student of the year (Supported by: Olive Cordell): The degree to which the student has overcome substantial barriers to learning, achieving beyond their own expectations and inspiring fellow learners in the English, Maths, ESOL or Digital Curriculum

 Each English region and Scotland will also select one individual, group or partner from their local nominations to receive their regional award.
-Award winners will be invited to attend the prestigious Awards event, sponsored by KPMG, on 22nd November 2018.
+Award winners will be invited to attend the prestigious Awards event, hosted by our generous headline sponsor KPMG, on 22nd November 2018.

 We are looking for stories and evidence-based nominations that demonstrate the ethos of the WEA in practice.